KreutzerCode/wp-wingman/README.md

 #### Argument: `-r`

-**Important**: This argument is only available in normal mode (not in overdrive mode)
+**Important**: This argument will reset the used workers to **1**.

 With the -r argument, you can specify the number of seconds to wait before the next plugin slug is checked on the target system.
+The timeout is set randomly between *0* and *your entry*.

 ### Workers